 You can have Amazon put a sticker label on your items instead of you doing it yourself.

-In 2020, Amazon will charge 30 cents per unit to have them label your items.
-For FBA Small and Light, the per-unit fee will be $0.10.
+In 2020, Amazon charged 30 cents per unit to have them label your items.
+For FBA Small and Light, the per-unit fee was $0.10.